hijoput4/SharingWare/OTHERS/linux.md

 very strange behaviours of the system.
 Not only because the calculator app shipped in linux mint connects to the IMF site when launching it (yes, the International Monetary Fund), but because restricting network to apps can kill your system.
 Why?
 I don't know the technical details, but if you block networking to a system app, you may not boot your system again.
 Go figure.
 And here is the real
 thing: funny enough, Windows is far more easier to restrict.
-In linux there the apps want to connect to localhost always, go figure why (loalhost is your own pc, or 127.0.0.1).
+In linux the apps want to connect to localhost always, go figure why (loalhost is your own pc, or 127.0.0.1).
 Some people say that it is because linux resolves dns names before sending the requests, but I had apps that are not supposed to even go to internet send requests to localhost.
 And if you deny it, they break.